SKomakulaShravani/ES6Concepts/README.md

-hi i am shravani having 7 yeras of experience into forn end my primary skills are html,css,javascript and react js
+hi i am shravani having 7 yeras of experience as a  front end developer my primary skills are html,css,javascript and react js